Gypsy and Traveller Sites

 It is intended that the Gypsy and Traveller sites will be inserted into the Local Development Plan (LDP), to replace the sites shown in the current Deposit Local Development Plan.

-A Revised Deposit Local Development Plan will be presented to Full Council on 04 June 2013 to seek approval to go out to consultation.
-If approved, a six week period of consultation will start on the Revised Deposit LDP.
+A Revised Deposit Local Development Plan was presented to Full Council on 4 June 2013 to seek approval to go out to consultation and consultation started on the Revised Deposit LDP from 13 June 2013.

 Sites had to be found to provide accommodation for Gypsy and Traveller families already living in the city and for those passing through to fulfil the council’s legal and planning responsibilities.